 Prior to the entrée, there were two other courses.
 The first was a chicken soup, mostly broth with some thin noodles scattered around.
 It was fantastic.
 Salty and ultra-flavorful (derived from the chicken feet and bones he boiled down).
 The best chicken soup I’ve ever had.
 As an additional plus, I was battling an allergies-caused sore throat and congestion.
 Within five minutes of making my way through the bowl, I was feeling slightly better.
 He prompted me to have a second bowl (we all did), and literally I started feeling almost cured.
 My coughing suppressed, my congestion eased, and the next day, my symptoms were gone.
 Coincidence, or should I call Walter a food doctor too?
 Perhaps a little bit of both.
 After the soup came a welcomed cold and fresh salad to devour on an abnormally hot April night (85 degrees).
 A bed of lettuce was topped with red onions, tomatoes, orange slices, and a tangerine dressing.
 It was the perfect build up to the feast which was to come.

-Dessert was a cake which Will and I brought, but then after that, there was yet another course of Port Wine.
+Dessert was a cake which I brought, but then after that, there was yet another course of Port Wine.
 Normally, Walter told us he would have served that with bleu cheese, but we were all so stuffed that we left that component out.
 Wine was very important on this night.
 I’m not much of a wine guy and if you sift through nearly 200 posts on this blog, you may not find an example of me drinking it.
 I’m a horrible Italian, I know.
 There’s a few I enjoy.
 The rest are just okay.
 But Walter had a Portuguese table wine which would work well with the food we were having.
 I liked it very much.
 After all, I’m not one to question someone who cooks like this.
 In fact, before we begun, he described his dinners as, “We talk, drink wine, have the first course, talk, drink wine, second course, talk, drink wine, main course, drink wine, talk, dessert, and more wine.
 Did I mention wine?”
 Since it was a work night, I could not knock ’em back as I would have wanted, but I think I had my fair share.